 Symptom Possible Solutions Bread has an offensive odor Check to be sure you added the correct amount of yeast.
 Measure carefully - too much yeast will cause an unpleasant odor and may cause the loaf to rise too high.
 Be sure to use only fresh ingredients.
 Baked bread is soggy or the bread's surface is sticky Remove the bread from the Bread Pan as soon as it is done baking.
 Leaving it in the pan allows condensation to collect on the sides touching the pan.
 Also be sure to cool the loaf on a wire rack; cooling it on a countertop causes the side next to the counter to become soggy.
-Start button doesn't start the machine Make sure the machine is plugged in.
-If nothing appears in the Display Window, press Select to choose your Baking cycle.
-(You must select a Baking cycle before pressing Start.)
-If the baking area is too hot, the Breadman® will not start because of an automatic safety feature.
-Remove the Bread Pan with your ingredients, and wait until the Breadman® cools down - about 20 minutes - before starting a new loaf.
-Can't set the Timer If you selected either the Dough or Fruit & Nut cycle, you cannot use the Timer.
-This is because the ingredients should be processed immediately for these cycles.
+START Button doesn't start the machine Make sure the machine is plugged in.
+If nothing appears in the Display Window, press SELECT to choose your Baking Cycle.
+(You must select a Baking Cycle before pressing START.)
+If the baking area is too hot, the Breadman [®] will not start because of an automatic safety feature.
+Remove the Bread Pan with your ingredients, and wait until the Breadman [®] cools down - about 20 minutes - before starting a new loaf.
+Can't set the Timer The Breadman [®] Timer can't be used for Batter Bread [TM] /Cake, Sweet or Dough Cycles.
+This is because the ingredients should be processed immediately for these Cycles.
 The Kneading Paddle was stuck in the bread Make sure the Kneading Paddle is mounted properly before adding ingredients to the Bread Pan and baking.
 Sometimes denser or crustier loaves of bread may pull the Kneading Paddle out with them when you remove the loaves after baking.
 When this happens, use a non-metal utensil and gently remove the blade from the bottom of the loaf.